 Oscar-winning actor Ben Johnson (The Last Picture Show) turns up in the key role of the seasoned sheriff in charge of the investigation.
-The actor’s highly respected naturalistic approach to acting fits the film like a glove.
+The actor’s naturalistic approach to acting fits the film like a glove.
 Andrew Prine (Simon, King of the Witches) plays a local deputy.
-With Jimmy Clem, Steve Lyons, and director Pierce as Patrolman A.C.
+Director Pierce plays Patrolman A.C.
 Benson.

 Conclusions & Final Thoughts:

-Overall, The Town That Dreaded Sundown is an imperfect, but entertaining and spooky horror film for people who can’t handle too much blood and gore.
+Overall, The Town That Dreaded Sundown is an imperfect, but spooky horror film for people who can’t handle too much blood and/or gore.
 It’s refreshing to see a slasher movie about a real-life horror.
 Remade in 2014.
 Color, 90 minutes, Rated R.